RTIInternational/researchnet/documentation/docs/api.md

 This is the core API for to be used primarily within a mobile client.
+For token authentication a valid user token is required in the HTTP authorization header with a value of the user's token prepended with the word "Token" followed by a space.